Micky Dolenz

-George Michael Dolenz Jr. (/ˈdoʊlənz/ DOH-lənz; born March 8, 1945) is an American musician and actor.
-He was the drummer and one of two primary vocalists for the pop rock band the Monkees (1966–1970, and reunions until 2021), and a co-star of the TV series The Monkees (1966–1968).
-Dolenz is the last surviving member of the group, following the deaths of Davy Jones (in 2012), Peter Tork (in 2019), and Michael Nesmith (in 2021).
+George Michael Dolenz Jr. (/ˈdoʊlənz/ DOH-lənz; born March 8, 1945) is an American musician, singer, and actor.
+He was one of two primary vocalists for the Monkees (1966–1970, as well as for reunions until 2021), and a co-star of the Emmy-winning TV sitcom The Monkees (1966–1968).
+Although billed as the drummer, he sang lead vocals on the majority of the Monkees studio recordings and only developed drumming skills after the Monkees' second LP.

+Dolenz is the last surviving member of the group, following the deaths of Davy Jones in 2012, Peter Tork in 2019, and Michael Nesmith in 2021.

-Life and entertainment career
+Early life and career

 Dolenz was born on March 8, 1945, at the Cedars of Lebanon Hospital in Hollywood, the son of actors George Dolenz and Janelle Johnson.
 He has three sisters, Gemma Marie ("Coco"), Deborah, and Kathleen ("Gina").
 Gemma's nickname, Coco, is a shortened form of "Coco Sunshine", a nickname given to her as a child by Micky.
 Coco was a frequent guest on the set of The Monkees TV show and sometimes a guest performer on records by the Monkees, singing background vocals or duetting with Micky.
 She often performs as a member of Micky's backing band during his concerts.

 Dolenz suffered from Perthes disease as a child, affecting his hip joint and right leg, leaving that leg weaker (and shorter) than the other.
 This resulted in Dolenz adapting an unorthodox drum setup – right-handed and left-footed – in his musical career.